 JoAnne Kanas, PT, CPO, DPT

 JoAnne earned her Bachelor of Science in Physical Therapy degree from Northeastern University, a postgraduate certificate in Orthotics & Prosthetics from Northwestern University, Orthotic and Prosthetic Certification from the American Board for Certification in Orthotics, Prosthetics, and Pedorthics (ABC), and a Doctorate in Physical Therapy from Boston University.
 JoAnne began her career in O&P at Shriners Hospital for Children, in Philadelphia, PA and subsequently worked at American Prosthetics in Iowa City, IA, Atlantic Prosthetic & Orthotic Services in Smithville, NJ, Hanger Prosthetics & Orthotics in Linwood, NJ, and the returned to Shriners Hospital for Children in 2008.
 Her current position is Corporate Director of Orthotics & Prosthetics for Shriners Hospitals for Children.
 JoAnne's passion has always been both patient care and education.
-She served as a member and then Chairperson on the AAOP Annual Meeting Clinical Content Committee.
-She has also served a similar role in addition to being a board member and past president of the NJ AAOP Chapter.
-She has presented at many State, national meetings, and at lectured for O&P and Physical Therapy programs as well as having authored several journal articles and chapters in medical publications.
+JoAnne is currently on the Board of Directors of AAOP and is the Chair for The Education Development Council.
+She has presented at many State, national meetings, and lectured for O&P and Physical Therapy programs as well as having authored several journal articles and chapters in medical publications.
 JoAnne resides in Tampa with her daughter Danielle.

 Mary is an Area Manager for Prosthetics with Ossur Americas.
 She is responsible for sales and marketing of prosthetic products, clinical and product education in a 3-state territory.
 She has worked in both upper and lower extremity prosthetics for the past 7 years and has a varied background in the DME medical and reimbursement industries.
 "Working in the prosthetics industry is not only challenging but extremely rewarding.
 To enable individuals to improve their quality of life through the programs offered through OPAF will be a privilege to be part of."